TIAL1

 Nucleolysin TIAR is a protein that in humans is encoded by the TIAL1 gene.

 The protein encoded by this gene is a member of a family of RNA-binding proteins, has three RNA recognition motifs (RRMs), and binds adenine and uridine-rich elements in mRNA and pre-mRNAs of a wide range of genes.
 It regulates various activities including translational control, splicing and apoptosis.
 Alternate transcriptional splice variants, encoding different isoforms, have been characterized.
-The different isoforms have been show to function differently with respect to post-transcriptional silencing.
+The different isoforms have been shown to function differently with respect to post-transcriptional silencing.